AKROGIS/USGS-Topo-Processing/Initial_Process_Instructions.md

   and we only want the GeoTIFF.
 - The following maps have incorrect georeferencing.
 Most are correct at the lower right corner, but slightly too small.
-The ArcGIS georeferencing Tools was used to create a new aux file and twfx (the mosaic uses only the aux file)
+The ArcGIS georeferencing Tools was used to create a new aux file and tfwx (the mosaic uses only the aux file)
   - AK_Anchorage B-6_463478_1960_63360_geo
   - AK_Baird Inlet A-7_354117_1954_63360_geo
   - AK_Baird Inlet C-2_463533_1954_63360_geo